FAQ

 How do I debug my Dragon program ?

-Set the environment variable DRAGON_DEBUG=True.
+Use the -l option when running Dragon, e.g., dragon -l DEBUG my_app.py.
+Possible log levels are NONE, DEBUG, INFO, WARNING, ERROR, or CRITICAL.
 The Dragon logs will show debug output from all services alongside your program.

 How can I change the size of the default memory pool ?